Wiener integrals with respect to the two-parameter tempered Hermite random fields: Spectral representation of the two-parameter tempered Hermite field

 \subsection{Spectral representations of two-parameter stochastic processes}

-In this section, we are interested in the relation between the classical multiple Wiener-It\^{o} integral with respect to the standard Brownian field $I_k^{W}$ defined on Section \ref{sect2} and the one with respect to a random spectral measure $I^{\widehat{W}}_k$.
-According to \cite[Lemma 6.1 and Remark 6.2]{Taqqu79} we have the following result: \begin{proposition} Let $A((\xi_1,\omega_1),\ldots,(\xi_k,\omega_j))$ be a real-valued symmetric function in $L^2\big((\mathbb{R}^2)^k\big)$ and let
+In this section, we are interested in the relation between the classical multiple Wiener-It\^{o} integrals with respect to the standard Brownian field $I_k^{W}$ defined on Section \ref{sect2} and the one defined with respect to the random spectral measure $I^{\widehat{W}}_k$.
+According to \cite[Lemma 6.1 and Remark 6.2]{Taqqu79}, we have the following result: \begin{proposition} Let $A((\xi_1,\omega_1),\ldots,(\xi_k,\omega_j))$ be a real-valued symmetric function in $L^2\big((\mathbb{R}^2)^k\big)$ and let

 be its Fourier transform.
-Then
+Then,

 \end{proposition}